-We currently finance our operations and capital expenditures through a combination of internally generated cash from operations, our Senior Notes, Convertible Senior Notes, Delayed Draw Term Loan and periodic borrowings under our Revolving Credit Facility.
+We currently finance our operations and capital expenditures through a combination of internally generated cash from operations, our Convertible Senior Notes, Delayed Draw Term Loan and periodic borrowings under our Revolving Credit Facility.

 Generally, cash provided by operating activities has been adequate to fund our operations.
-Due to fluctuations in our cash flows and growth in our operations, it may be necessary from time to time in the future to borrow under Credit Agreement to meet cash demands.
+Due to fluctuations in our cash flows and growth in our operations, it may be necessary from time to time in the future to borrow under our Credit Agreement to meet cash demands.
 Our management regularly monitors certain liquidity measures to monitor performance.
 We calculate our available liquidity as a sum of cash and cash equivalents from our consolidated balance sheet plus the amount available and unutilized on our Credit Agreement and Delayed Draw Term Loan.

-As of December 31, 2022, we believe we have adequate liquidity and capital resources to fund our operations, support our debt service and support our ongoing acquisition strategy for at least the next twelve months based on the liquidity from cash provided by our operating activities, cash and cash equivalents on-hand and our borrowing capacity under our Revolving Credit Facility.
+As of December 31, 2023, we believe we have adequate liquidity and capital resources to fund our operations, support our debt service and support our ongoing acquisition strategy for at least the next twelve months based on the liquidity from cash provided by our operating activities, cash and cash equivalents on-hand and our borrowing capacity under our Revolving Credit Facility.
+Management continually monitors debt maturities to strategically execute optimal terms and ensure appropriate levels of working capital liquidity are maintained for the company.

-During October 2022, we prepaid the private placement debt of \$200.0 million with borrowings under the revolving credit facility and subsequently borrowed \$350.0 million on the 2022 Delayed Draw Term Loan.
+During October 2022, we prepaid private placement debt of \$200.0 million with borrowings under the revolving credit facility and subsequently borrowed \$350.0 million on the 2022 Delayed Draw Term Loan.
 Proceeds from the Delayed Draw Term Loan were used to pay down the borrowings under the revolving credit facility.
 See "Note 11 - Debt and Credit Facilities" in the notes to the consolidated financial statements in this Form 10-K for further information.